How To Wake Up at 5AM

 I was never a morning person growing up.
 I was known to wait until the last possible minute to get up and go to class or work, and I could always be found still asleep in bed way past noon every Saturday.

 But for the past year, I've become super committed to building a successful career and business, and I've learned the importance and value of time.
-I would read these business blogs and articles proclaiming how all successful people wake up early.
+I've read countless business blogs and articles proclaiming how all successful people wake up early.
 I figured, "if they do it, so should I."

 And after stumbling across the Before5AM Instagram page, an account dedicated to early risers, I became obsessed with the idea of waking up before the sun.